Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type: Constructing spaces of initial conditions

-with symplectic form $\omega = dy \wedge dx$.
-In the subsequent changes of variables in the process of extending the phase space by blowing up the space of initial conditions at base points, we find new systems of equations in the new variables $(u,v)=(u(z),v(z))$ of the form
+with respect to the $2$-form $\omega = dy \wedge dx$.
+In the subsequent changes of variables in the process of extending {the phase space by blowing up the phase space at base points, for most blow-ups introduced} we find new systems of equations in the new variables $(x,y)\mapsto (u,v)=(u(z),v(z))$ of the form

-i.e.\ up to some point in the blow-up process these are still symplectic with $2$-form $\omega = f(u,v;z) \,du \wedge dv$.
-However, the symplectic form of a system of equations is not preserved under general transformations.
-Suppose we apply a change of variables $u=u(w(z),t(z);z)$, $v=v(w(z),t(z);z)$.
+{ i.e.\ the equations remain in Hamiltonian form but with respect to a more general $2$-form $f(u,v;z) \,du \wedge dv$.
+However, the Hamiltonian form of a system of equations is not preserved under general coordinate transformations, in particular not for all $z$-dependent blow-ups, but only very special ones. }Suppose we apply a change of variables $u=u(w(z),t(z);z)$, $v=v(w(z),t(z);z)$.
 The system of equations becomes

 We can solve these as equations for $(w,t)$ by

 where